bcomnes/hyperserv/README.md

 #### `server.composeStack([ layers ])`

 This lets you pass an array of middleware layers (`function layer (req, res, cb) {}`) to stick in front of the `http-hash-router` layer.
 You can do body parsing, cookie parsing, sessions, and auth stuff here.
-Calling `composeStack` tosses the existing middleware stack in favor of the one you pass in.
+Calling `composeStack` tosses the existing middleware stack out in favor of the one you pass in here.

 #### `server.serveStatic()`